 We will continue to apply our conservative views to all aspects of banking fundamentals with a strong focus on prudent lending.
-We look forward to celebrating our 35th anniversary and having yet another successful year in 2017 under the leadership of Thomas Duryea.
+We look forward to continuing to celebrate our 35th anniversary as we look to another successful year in 2018, with the full recognition that the new tax laws will impact our financial performance.